 Beautiful landscapes in Saint Malo, Brittany, France (Pixabay - aleslanger)

 France is steeped with history.
 Having seen numerous empires and republics rise and fall, along with some bloody revolutions, France’s history is etched into every street corner.
 Visit the Loire Valley to see and explore a multitude of castles sitting majestically behind perfectly manicured gardens.
 Head down to the Dordogne region to see the incredible replica of the pre-historic cave paintings of Lascaux or book in advance to see the real thing in the caves of Font-de-Gaume.
-Or spend a day or town in some of France’s wonderful old towns and villages, such as Provins, to the south-east of Paris, or Bayeax in Normandy.
-In this post we list some of our favorite beautiful villages in France.
+Or spend a day or town in some of France’s wonderful old towns and villages, such as Provins, to the south-east of Paris, or Bayeux in Normandy.
+Read about some of our favorite beautiful villages in France.

 The incredible Beynac castle in the Dordogne (DomyD - Pixabay)

 Everywhere you look you'll see definitive examples of France’s sublime architecture.
 This takes the form of cathedrals (Notre Dame de Paris, Notre Dame de Strasbourg and many, many others), abbeys (e.g. Mont Saint Michel in Normandy, Abbaye de Sénanque in Provence), medieval market halls (e.g. a weekend day in Dives-Sur-Mer on the Normandy coast), and Roman temples and amphitheaters (the Maison Carrée in Nîmes, southern France).
-You can also admire typical regional architecture, such as the half-timbered houses of Normandy’s coast and back-road villages or the traditional Basque architecture in the villages of the French Basque Country.
+You can also admire typical regional architecture, such as the half-timbered houses of Normandy’s coast and back-road villages or the traditional Basque architecture on one of our French Basque Country tours.
 From the capital out to the provincial towns, the country’s buildings are all part of the incredibly diverse French landscape.

 The old part of Rouen in Normandy (© CEphoto, Uwe Aranas)

 Everyone knows that French cuisine is some of the best on earth.
 Here we recommend some food you should definitely try in France.
 But, did you know that every region of France has its own local specialities?
 We bet you’ll find (and love) dishes you never even knew existed as you travel across France.
 You might be interested in reading our post about the typical food of the Basque Country.
 Elsewhere you'll enjoy feasting on confit de canard, rillettes, beef Bourguignon and more.
 And, of course, be prepared to eat lots and lots of fresh baguette and stinky cheese, washed down with a choice of fine wines, from Bordeaux to Burgundy.

 The best place to sample some delicious French cheeses is at a traditional farmers' market in France!
 (Kevin - CC BY 2.0)